anon-blue/anon.blue/README.txt

        I did type in there in long time ago. but beacause sever clean up so the bule window is gone.
-I will make new webside to
+I will make new webside to move this webside to my serev.--